Beginner's Chastity Cage Guide: How to Measure & Choose a Material

 You shouldn’t be able to easily slide a finger underneath the string.
 Tie the string at that length and leave it around your penis and balls for 15-20 minutes.
 Watch your penis and your balls for any discoloration and loosen if needed.
 Try urinating with it tied around and make sure that there is no difficulty.

 Step 3) Mark the edge of the knot

 Step 4) Cut the string where it is marked and measure

-Measure using a flat ruler to get the circumference (the total distance around the penis and ballsack)
+Measure using a flat ruler to get the diameter (the total distance around the penis and ballsack)

 Step 5) (optional but recommended) Gather these measurements 2 more times throughout the day